Yorkshire Ripper’s ashes were scattered at popular beauty spot in ‘secret plan’, niece reveals

 Peter Sutcliffe, who terrorised women in the 1970s and 1980s, was convicted of 13 murders before his death in 2020 aged 74 after contracting Covid-19.

-Emily Sutcliffe said some of the Ripper's remains were scattered by the seaside in Arnside where he visited the area as a boy, staying at his uncle’s caravan.
+Emily Sutcliffe said some of the Ripper's remains were scattered by the seaside in Arnside where he visited as a boy, staying at his uncle’s caravan.

 Emily, 28, told the Mirror: "I was taken there once or twice when I was a child.
 It is lovely."